Anna Harris

 How to Become an LMFT in Oklahoma

-The Professional Counselor Division of the Oklahoma State Department of Health is the organizing body in charge of approving or denying the licensing of marital and family counseling candidates.
+The Oklahoma State Board of Behavioral Health Licensure (BBHL) is the organizing body in charge of approving or denying the licensing of marital and family counseling candidates.
 The process to become licensed as a CFT in Oklahoma is one with multiple steps and stages.
 Candidates must earn a graduate or Ph.D. degree in marriage and family therapy or a related degree from an accredited program; complete supervised post-graduate counseling work; and pass two exams.

 The first step is education.
 As mentioned previously, the program can be in MFT or a related field as long as the candidate demonstrates that they have completed the specified courses in the foundations of MFT counseling.
 The program should include a practicum in which candidates earn at least 300 hours of practical experience.